lgvr123/musescore-alternatefingerings/README.md

 ## Known issues
 * Kingma Sysem for the flute is not supporterd
-* No easy configuration of the plugin default behaviour

-## Configuration
-There is no user-friendly way for the user to configure the default behaviour of the plugin.
-The only way is to look in the code.
-The 3 behaviours that can be configured are:
-* What is the default instrument-variant for an instruement .
-E.g. For the flute, is it a regular flute or a flute with a B tail.
-* What are the default options for the instrument.
-E.g. For the flute: open holes, extra C# trill key, ...
-* What are the default key behaviours : open/closed, open/closed/half-closed/quarter-closed/ring only/...

-Those options can be found in the code by searching on _"*User instructions*"_.

 ## Idea
 The idea of this plugin followed my discovery of the [Fingering Diagram plugin for MuseScore 3.x](https://github.com/eduardomourar/fingering-diagram#fingering-diagram-plugin-for-musescore-3x) and whish to broaden it my usage.